AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 This tab will appear specifically for ZXP plugin distribution, and is where you upload your plugin package file. **Note:** for UXP plugins, the file is uploaded in the 'General' tab.

 ### Localizations Tab

+Localized versions of:

+- Release notes

+### Media Tab

+- Screenshots
+- Videos

+## Plugin file

+As part of your submission, you will upload your plugin package.
+Take the following steps to create your plugin package, categorized by plugin type.

+### UXP plugin package